 What is the National Science Week Grants?

-The National Science Week Grants 2021 is an initiative that provides individuals and organisations with funding to support the delivery of science engagement activities during National Science Week 2021, Australia’s major national celebration of science held annually in August.
+The National Science Week Grants 2022 is a program that provides individuals and organisations with funding to support the delivery of science engagement activities during National Science Week 2022.

-The National Science Week is Australia’s major national celebration of the sciences, occurring in August each year.
-National Science Week 2021 will be held 14-22 August 2021.
+National Science Week is Australia’s major national celebration of the sciences, occurring in August each year.
+National Science Week 2022 will be held 13-21 August 2022.
 National Science Week provides the opportunity for community participation in high profile science engagement activities across the nation.

 - inspire wide community participation in science, technology, engineering and mathematics (STEM)

-The Australian Government has announced a total of $7.23 million per year in ongoing funding for the program.
+The Australian Government has committed a total of $7.23 million per year in ongoing funding for the program.
 For National Science Week Grants, up to $500,000 is available each year.